-Loss and LAE, net increased \$2 million, or 3%, to \$77.9 million for the three months ended September 30, 2024 compared to the three months ended September 30, 2023.
-The increase was in line with growth in premium, increased claim costs and the impact of an extra-contractual car claim liability related to pre-acquisition Metromile, offset by reserve releases due to better than expected loss reserve emergence on homeowners multi-peril and pet lines of business.
-Net incurred losses during the third quarter of 2024 also included \$5.0 million from hurricane Helene and \$4.0 million from hurricane Beryl.
+Loss and LAE, net increased \$19.5 million, or 30%, to \$85.4 million for the three months ended March 31, 2025 compared to the three months ended March 31, 2024.
+The increase was in line with growth in premium and increased claim costs offset by reserve releases due to better than expected loss reserve emergence on homeowners multi-peril line of business.
+Net incurred losses during the first quarter of 2025 included the impact of the California Wildfires in January 2025 in the amount of \$16.8 million.